tulip-control/gr1c/doc/start_dev.md

 ---------------

 Scripts and other files useful for creating release distributions are under `packaging/`.
-Currently these are Git-agnostic, so you must explicitly declare the version by setting the environment variable `GR1C_VERSION`.
+Currently these are Git-agnostic, so the version must be explicitly declared by setting the environment variable `GR1C_VERSION`.
+If Git is installed and a release commit is checked-out, then try

+    $ export GR1C_VERSION=`git describe --tags --candidates=0 HEAD|cut -c 2-`

 Code style